-I was talking to a friend the other day and she asked me the question “can painting your nails damage them?”
+I was talking to a friend the other day.
+She asked me the question “can painting your nails damage them?”

 The answer is pretty simple.
 Yes, some of the chemicals in nail polish and nail polish removers can weaken or dry out your nails.
 It is a good idea to have a break for two weeks every couple of months.
 This helps to keep your natural nails strong and healthy.

-Let’s find out more about how and why your natural nails get damaged and how you can minimise damage caused by painting your nails.
+Let’s find out more about how and why your natural nails get damaged.
+And how you can minimize damage caused by painting your nails.